$\mathbb{Z}_k$-stratifolds: Abstract

 \section{Abstract}

-Generalizing the ideas of $\ZZ_k$-manifolds from Sullivan and the theory of stratifolds from Kreck, we define $\mathbb{Z}_k$-stratifolds.
-We introduce the bordism theory of $\ZZ_k$-stratifolds in order to represent every homology class with $\ZZ_k$-coefficients.
-We present a geometric interpretation of the Bockstein long exact sequences and the Atiyah-Hirzebruch spectral sequence for $\ZZ_k$-bordism ($k$ an odd number).
-We give geometric constructions of the homology classes $H_*(B\mathbb{Z}_p \times B\mathbb{Z}_p)$ ($p$ odd) in terms of $\mathbb{Z}_k$-stratifolds.
-We follow the arguments of \cite{fuehring}, adapting them to $\mathbb{Z}_k$-stratifolds, and use the results of \cite{CF} on the structure of $\Omega_*(B\mathbb{Z}_p)$ as $\Omega_*$-module, to construct specific stratifolds needed in the constructions.
+Generalizing the ideas of $\ZZ_k$-manifolds from Sullivan and stratifolds from Kreck, we define $\mathbb{Z}_k$-stratifolds.
+We show that the bordism theory of $\ZZ_k$-stratifolds is sufficient to represent all homology classes of a $CW$-complex with coefficients in $\ZZ_k$.
+We present a geometric interpretation of the Bockstein long exact sequences and the Atiyah--Hirzebruch spectral sequence for $\ZZ_k$-bordism ($k$ an odd number).
+Finally, for $p$ an odd prime, we give geometric representatives of all classes in $H_*(B\mathbb{Z}_p ;\mathbb{Z}_p)$ using $\ZZ_p$-stratifolds.